RayNieport/simple-wc/README.md

 If no arguments are provided, simple-wc defaults to printing all three counts.

 ## Installation:
 This program is not meant to replace the version of wc on your system.
 It was simply a short personal exercise to practice and brush up on my C skills.
-That said, if you would like to use it or modify it for your own uses, here are the steps to do so:
+That said, if you would like to use it or modify it for your own purposes, here are the steps to do so:

 __First__, clone the git respository:
 ```